-Rod Hingston (14.5) former Apprentice has advised the association that Rosemary Dyer, wife of Norm Dyer a former Army Apprentice, had passed away unexpectedly on Mon 26 Mar 2018 afer being admitted to hospital.
+Rod Hingston (14.5) former Apprentice has advised the association that Rosemary Dyer, wife of Norm Dyer, a former Army Apprentice from the 14.5 Intake, had passed away unexpectedly on Mon 26 Mar 2018 afer being admitted to hospital.

-Norm Dyer was a 14.5 Musician who during his final year of training at Balcombe was involved in a serious car accident in Mornington and sustained multiple injuries and spend a long time in Concord Repatriation Hospital and was finally discharged.
+Norm Dyer was a 14.5 Musician who during his final year of training at Balcombe was involved in a serious car accident in Mornington and sustained multiple injuries and spend a long time in Concord Repatriation Hospital and was finally discharged after approximately two years.
 Norm and Rosemary were married for 25 years.

 On behalf of the President and members of the AABC Association we pass on our best wishes and sincere condolences to Norm and his extended family.
 RIP

 Scott Gourlay has passed on the news that Don Cartwright has passed away peacefully in Hobart, Tasmania on 28 December 2017.
 Don was well known to Association members having been a fine oboe player, serving in a number of roles and bands.
 The President and members of the AABC Association pass on their sincere condolences to his family on their loss.
 RIP